EPIC-guide/epic-guide.github.io/_life/money.md

 - Get your bank's [TWINT](https://www.twint.ch/en/) app to easily send and receive money using phone numbers.
 You typically won't need a credit card.
 - You automatically save money for retirement as an employee in Switzerland, and you can save extra money in a "3a pillar" account which is tax-deductible up to a limit.
 - If you are on a B permit _and_ you make less than 120k _and_ your wealth is under 50k _and_ you have no undeclared revenue, taxes are taken automatically from your salary and you need not worry about them.
-- If you do not meet the criteria above, or if you have special deductions such as a 3a pillar or withheld taxes from investments or savings, you need to explicitly file your taxes, see below.
+- If you do not meet the criteria above, or if you have special deductions such as a 3a pillar or withheld taxes from investments or savings, you need to explicitly file your taxes.
+See below.

 ## Pay